-When the Roedde family sold this House in 1925, its single-family status changed to that of a "boarding house for male tenants", run by a housekeeper who supplied a daily meal.
+When the Roedde family sold this House in 1924, its single-family status changed to that of a "boarding house for male tenants", run by a housekeeper who supplied a daily meal.
 Later on, as merely a "rooming house", its exterior and interior deterioration became obvious.
 By the mid 1970's, this pioneer home and others within the Block were earmarked for demolition and the creation of a park.
 Concerned citizens stepped in and plans were developed for "Barclay Heritage Square" as it exists today, with Roedde House Museum and eight neighbouring houses in a park setting.
-The city gave Roedde House a Heritage Designation and undertook its exterior restoration.
+The City gave Roedde House a Heritage Designation and undertook its exterior restoration.

-Local West Coast fir and cedar, plentiful and inexpensive in the 1890?s used for the paneling and mouldings, had been coated with layers of paint and varnish.
-Floors were ingrained with dirt and the walls were covered with layers of wallpaper.
-As restoration progressed, the woodwork was stripped and restored to its original mellow cedar and the turquoise surface of the walls was revealed.
+Local West Coast fir and cedar, plentiful and inexpensive in the 1890’s used for the paneling and mouldings and fir floors.
+During restoration the panelling had been coated with layers of paint and varnish, the floors were ingrained with dirt and the walls were covered with layers of wallpaper.
+As restoration progressed, the woodwork was stripped and restored to its original mellow cedar and the original turquoise surface of the walls was revealed.

 Roedde Family portrait, c.
 1896 - including Gustav, Matilda, baby Gus Jr., adopted son Walter, William (Bill) and Emma.